cansyl/CROssBAR-Prototype_HCC_Network/README.md

 To load the Hepatocellular Carcinoma Prototype Network on CytoScape;

-- You can directly open the session file (Hepatocellular Carcinoma Network.cys) via CytoScape application

-  or (if it does not work),
+- You can directly open the session file (Hepatocellular Carcinoma Network.cys) via CytoScape application or (if it does not work):

 - You can open a new session on CytoScape and import the network file (Hepatocellular Carcinoma Network.xgmml) as File -> Import -> Network -> File